 Sephora describes Money Maker as a medium rose brown.

-The Huda Beauty cream lipstick has a thin texture but manages to still be pigmented.
-The brand claims that is has medium coverage and I would agree.
+The Huda Beauty cream lipstick** has a thin texture but manages to still be pigmented.
+The brand claims that it has medium coverage and I would agree.
 The formula is moisturizing and very comfortable to wear.
 While it is a cream and does have shine to it, it does not feather outside of my lip lines and manages to stay put.
-This formula does have a fragrance, but to me it is very faint.
+This formula does have a fragrance, but to me, it is very faint.
 I didn’t even realize it had fragrance until writing this review and noticed fragrance in the ingredient list.

 The most comparable formula that comes to mind is from Propa Beauty.
-The Huda Beauty lipstick has that same nourishing feeling of the Propa Beauty lipsticks.
+The Huda Beauty lipstick has that same nourishing feeling as the Propa Beauty lipsticks.
 That feeling of using a lip balm or treatment instead of a lipstick.
 I do think the Huda Beauty is thinner, but not in a bad way.
 It is not so thin that I think you’d forget you were wearing it, but I can feel the “weight” of the Propa Beauty lipstick a bit more.